epsilonrt/piduino/README.md

     sudo apt update
     sudo apt install libpiduino-dev piduino-utils

-The Raspbian repository provides Piduino packages for `armhf` architecture for Stretch only.
+The Raspbian repository provides Piduino packages for `armhf` architecture for Stretch and Buster only.

 If you want to build from sources, you can follow the [Wiki](https://github.com/epsilonrt/piduino/wiki/Build-from-source).